-Julie Russell, Diversion Coordinator, maintained the Diversion Program in 2018.
-The Diversion Program provided an opportunity for low risk unruly and delinguent offenders to be diverted from formal adjudication with the attempt to the hold the youth accountable for his or her actions and to minimize penetration into the juvenile justice system.
-In 2018, the Diversion Program continued to accept youth charged with "Sexting" offenses.
+Julie Russell, Diversion Coordinator, maintained the Diversion Program in 2019.
+The Diversion Program provided an opportunity for low risk unruly and delinquent offenders to be diverted from formal adjudication with the attempt to the hold the youth accountable for his or her actions and to minimize penetration into the juvenile justice system.
+In 2019, the Diversion Program continued to accept youth charged with "Sexting" offenses.
 Sexting is the act of sending sexually explicit photos, images or messages electronically, primarily by mobile phone or the internet, that are taken with or without consent.
 The Sexting Diversion Program provides the youth with opportunity to address the charge through the Diversion Program and participate in four (4) group therapeutic sessions facilitated by Allwell Behavioral Health Services.
-In addition, the youths and parent attend an educational class facilitated by the Muskingum County Prosecutor's office.
-During 2018, twelve (12) youths participated in this program.
+In addition, the youths and parent attend an online educational class.
+During 2019, eight (8) youths participated in this program.

-During 2018, one hundred fourteen (114) cases were approved for programming and services through the Diversion Program.
-Of the one hundred fourteen (114) cases closed in 2018, eighty-nine percent (89%) did not receive new charges within six (6) months of closure.
-Thirteen (13) cases were closed as unsuccessful and, where appropriate, referred to the general case docket for adjudication.
+During 2019, one hundred nine (109) cases were approved for programming and services through the Diversion Program.
+Of the one hundred nine (109) cases closed in 2019, eighty-five percent (85%) did not receive new charges within six (6) months of closure.
+Seven (7) cases were closed as unsuccessful and, where appropriate, referred to the general case docket for adjudication.